Oral Biology (MS)

 A minimum of 30 credit hours is needed for the MS degree.
 Requirements for the degree include courses in introductory and advanced oral biology and in data analysis, participation in seminars, development of a biomedical research project, and a thesis.

 Individualized programs are developed by students working with their thesis advisor and graduate committee.
 The graduate committee also approves proposed thesis research, reviews the thesis research, reviews the thesis for acceptance, and administers a final oral examination.
 Additional important information about the program is available in the Oral Biology Program Guide.

-Credentials listed below should be sent to the School of Interdisciplinary and Graduate Studies, Graduate Admissions, by the following admission deadlines for complete applications:
+Credentials listed below should be sent to the Graduate School, Graduate Admissions, by the following admission deadlines for complete applications:

 June 5 for Fall

 November 1 for Spring

 Applications that are not complete by the deadline may not be reviewed in time for registration.